ucc23/ucc/_clusters/dutrabica5.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Dutra Bica 5 is a moderately populated, very dense object of high C3 quality.
+    <b>Dutra Bica 5</b> is a moderately populated, very dense object of high C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
 It is rarely studied in the literature, with no articles listed in the last 23 years.<br><br>This object shares a moderate percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 4.5